AriFordsham/GHCWiki/static-pointers/implementation-plan.md

 - This module will be added to `base`, as for other primitives exposed by the compiler.
 This means we cannot depend on `bytestring` or any other package except `ghc-prim`.
 - As such, we should leave it up to user libraries how they wish to encode `StaticPtr`, using whatever target type they wish (e.g. `ByteString`).
 The solution is to *not* provide encoders / decoders to some string-like type, but instead to map to/from `StaticName` (used as the name for each entry in the SPT), which the user can encode/decode as she wishes (again, these need not be part of the TCB).
 - The definition of `StaticName` must be part of the public API to make this work: otherwise there would be no way for the user to define her own encoder.
+- Encoders and decoders are normally overloaded functions of the 'binary' package, another package not included in base.
+It should be up to the application or framework to define these, in user libraries.
+- The above is the full extent of what needs to go into the base libraries and/or the compiler.
+Everything else, including distributed-closure, the definition of `Closure`, the `Serializable` type class, etc, can live in a separate package and need not be tied to any particular version of GHC.

 ### Implementation notes